29 Brilliant Ways to Save Money Around Your Home

 If you can see light creeping beneath exterior doors, air is also escaping.
 Grab a few packages of self-adhesive rubber foam weatherstripping and go to town, sealing any and all doors that lead outside.
 Weatherstripping already installed but you’re still suffering from a high gas bill?
 It might be time to replace the strips installed by the previous owners.
 Follow these tips to avoid costly home renovation mistakes.

 Install a water heater timer

 This device allows you to program the times when your water heater activates and deactivates during a 24-hour period.
 Each household is different and you must determine, based on your hot water use, if a timer is right for you.
-Better yet, check out these amazing tech tools for the home, including one that will allow you to shut off the water at home.
+Here’s how to increase the value of your home by $60,000 in one weekend.

 Replace your cabin air filter

-A clogged cabin air filter can damage your car's blower motor and cause your AC to run longer and harder in the summer.
-Cabin air filters are easy to access and replace and you'll save about $30 by doing it yourself.
-It's one of at least 100 car maintenance tasks you can do on your own.
+A clogged cabin air filter can damage your car’s blower motor and cause your AC to run longer and harder in the summer.
+Cabin air filters are easy to access and replace and you’ll save about $30 by doing it yourself.
 Buy a replacement cabin air filter at any auto parts store and ask the clerk to print out the installation instructions.
 Cabin air filters are usually located in the air ducts behind the glove box in late model vehicles.
 However, some car makers locate them in the cowling or console area.
 Just remove the access covers and slide out the old filter.
 Note the direction of the airflow arrows so you can install the new filter in the proper orientation.
-Then reinstall the covers and you're done.
-See how to remove and replace your cabin air filter here.
+Then reinstall the covers and you’re done.

 Keep tires in alignment